eccanto/base-django-jwt-openapi/README.md

 ```

 Tools used:
-- [shellcheck](https://github.com/koalaman/shellcheck): ShellCheck is a GPLv3 tool that gives warnings and suggestions for bash/sh shell scripts
+- [shellcheck](https://github.com/koalaman/shellcheck): ShellCheck is a GPLv3 tool that gives warnings and suggestions for bash/sh shell scripts.
 - [pylint](https://github.com/PyCQA/pylint): Pylint is a Python static code analysis tool which looks for programming errors, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions.
 - [black](https://github.com/psf/black): Black is the uncompromising Python code formatter.
 - [isort](https://pycqa.github.io/isort/): Python utility / library to sort imports alphabetically, and automatically separated into sections and by type.